Atom Ellis

-Atom Ellis (born April 8, 1966) is a bass guitarist from San Francisco, California.
+Atom Ellis (born April 8, 1966) is an American bass guitarist from San Francisco, California.

-Musical career
+Career

 Atom was a founding member of the Thrash Funk band Psychefunkapus from 1986 to 1992 and a member of the San Francisco band Dieselhed from 1993 to 2000.
 During and after his tenure with Dieselhed he also performed as a regular sideman for Link Wray from 1996 to 2003.

-For shorter stints Atom performed and recorded with World Entertainment War, The Pop-o-pies, Linda Perry, Virgil Shaw, Richard Thompson, Carl Hancock Rux, Neil Hamburger, Chuck Prophet, and Brittany Shane.
+For shorter stints Atom performed and recorded with World Entertainment War, The Pop-o-pies, Linda Perry, Virgil Shaw, Richard Thompson, Carl Hancock Rux, Neil Hamburger, Chuck Prophet, and Todd Rundgren & The New Cars.

-Atom Ellis has more recently toured as bassist and backup vocalist for The New Cars.
+Ellis has performed as a sub for Rick Anderson in The Tubes since 2010 and has - since Rick's passing in 2022 - been "keeping the seat warm" ever since.
+Ellis cites Rick as a major bass influence since childhood.

-Ellis toured with The Tubes during summer 2010 and again in 2022 and 2023.
+Atom also now tours and records with The Flamin' Groovies.